What is the 2019 #fussycuttingsewalong?

 - For starters, it doesn’t involve signing your life away – you can join in for 1 week, 12 weeks or all 52 weeks!
 I want it to be fun and to fit in with you!

-- Taking part does?mean bringing your humour, your encouragement and your willingness to invest in you!
+- Taking part means bringing your humour, your encouragement and your willingness to invest in you!

 - Taking part also involves using the hashtag #fussycuttingsewalong on any posts related to your fussycuttingsewalong journey (this might be fabric shopping, placement advice, joining advice, progress photos and, of course, your 6-point diamond stars!) as well as tagging me into your posts with the 6-point diamond stars.
 Using the hashtag helps people to support and encourage one another and tagging me into your post helps people to know who to ask questions to if they’re interested in taking part.